Mikescher/ProjectLawfulEbook/README.md

   - the `*-onlymainstory-*` versions do not include the sandbox threads or the (optional) lecture threads (see below under [Order](#order))

 There are also 5 different layout options (that I pre-built) for every version above:
-  - the `*-default` variant only includes the character-name of each post, and (if possible) the character-name is set inline with the first paragraph
+  - the `*-inline` variant only includes the character-name of each post, and (if possible) the character-name is set inline with the first paragraph
   - the `*-moreinfo` variant also includes the alignment text of each post/character after the character-name.
   - the `*-avatars` variant show the character avatar beside each post.
 This forces us to include all 600-ish avatars in the epub file, which increases filesize and loading time
   - the `*-avatars-moreinfo` also includes the alignment text (additionally to the avatar).
 Here the avatar/character-name/alignment-text are also no longer inlined, but get their own paragraph at the start of every post.
-  - the `*-biggerhtml` variant looks the same as `*-default`, but internally every chapter is a single big file (instead of multiple splitted files), this makes the initial loading of the epub slower, but prevents a forced page-break after every 128th post.
+  - the `*-biggerhtml` variant looks the same as `*-inline`, but internally every chapter is a single big file (instead of multiple splitted files), this makes the initial loading of the epub slower, but prevents a forced page-break after every 128th post.

 As said above, it should be possible to create epub's with other combination of options (see `Program.cs` and `Options.cs`)